franciskershaw/slice-of-pie/README.md

 ### Surface Plane

 Once wireframing was complete, it was time to start thinking seriously about how the Front End of the website should be approached in terms of 'look and feel'.
-I asked Zoe for some key words that she'd like to have associated with a website that she owns, and we settled on the follwoing:
+I asked Zoe for some key words that she'd like to have associated with a website that she owns, and we settled on the following:

 * Modern
 * Nature